antvis/G6/docs/manual/middle/elements/nodes/custom-node.en.md

 **Noted** that if the `extendedTypeName` is assigned, the required functions such as `draw`, `update`, and `setState` will extend from `extendedTypeName` unless they are rewritten in `nodeDefinition`.
 Due to this mechanism, a question is often fed back:
 - Q: when the custom node/edge is updated, the re-draw logic is not the same as `draw` or `drawShape` function defined in `nodeDefinition`. e.g., some shapes are not updated as expected, and some text shapes show up.
 - A: Since the `extendedTypeName` is assigned, and the `update` is not implemented in `extendedTypeName`, the `update` of the extended node type will be called when updating the node/edge, whose logic might be different from the `draw` or `drawShape` defined by yourself.
-To avoid this problem, you can rewrite the `update` by `undefined` in `nodeDefinition`.
+To avoid this problem, you can override the `update` by `undefined` in `nodeDefinition`.
 When `update` is `undefined`, the `draw` or `drawShape` will be called when updating the node/edge.

 In this document, we will introduce the custom node mechanism by five examples: <br /> <strong>1.
 Register a brand new node: </strong>Draw the graphics; Optimize the performance. <br /> <strong>2.
 Register a node by extending a built-in node: </strong>Add extra graphics shape; Add animation. <br /> <strong>3.
 Adjust the anchorPoints(link points);</strong> <br /> <strong>4.
 Register a node with state styles: </strong>Response the states change by styles and animations <strong>5.
 Custom Node with DOM </strong>